 The Importance of Adapting to Different Scales of Events

 The U.S. DOT’s biggest problem is not effectively testing their disaster recovery plans to ensure they will work in the event of a disruption.
 Four of the Department’s 12 Operating Administrations had disaster recovery plans that were not in compliance with DOT policy.
-The same is unfortunately true for many state and regional departments of transportations.
+The same is unfortunately true for many state and regional departments of transportation.
 If your employees don’t know their role and where to find their checklists, plans and points of contact during an incident, how will your organization be properly prepared?
 In addition, having an incident management system where your organization can document processes, adjust in real-time, and create after action reports will help prepare for any scaled event.

 As technology evolves, it has become more important than ever to the success of DOTs.
 Using an incident management system that’s not only used in emergency situations but also daily operations will ensure your team is prepared at all times.
 Don’t wait until a major event occurs to see if your organization is prepared.